BerkeleyTrue/dotfiles/.config/nvim/kanban.md

 ## To Do

+- figure out nvim-cmp whitespace trigger

+## Doing

+## Done

 - switch to snippets.nvim
 - work on statusline
+- source and reload packer files
+- neo-tree.nvim or nvim-tree.lua
 - whichkey.nvim
-- neo-tree.nvim or nvim-tree.lua

-## Doing

-## Done